 Regular school attendance is essential for a student to make the most of his or her education - to benefit from teacher-led and school activities, to build each day's learning on the previous day's, and to grow as an individual.
 Absences from class may result in serious disruption of a student's mastery of the instructional materials; therefore, the student and parent should make every effort to avoid unnecessary absences.
-Two state laws - one dealing with compulsory attendance, the other with attendance for course credit - are of special interest to students and parents.
+Two state laws - one dealing with the required presence of school-aged children in school, e.g. compulsory attendance, the other with how a child's attendance affects the award of course credit - are of special interest to students and parents.
 They are discussed below.